Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Introduction

 \section{Introduction}

 A time series is an ordered sequence of values.
-This type of data can be found in a wide variety of domains, such as medicine \cite{time_series_for_medicine_3}, financial analysis \cite{time_series_for_finance_2}, or agriculture \cite{time_series_for_agriculture_2}, among others.
-For instance, electrocardiogram signals\cite{atrial_fibrillation} are ordered by time and spectrograms \cite{ethanol_level} are ordered by frequency.
-Time Series Classification (TSC) is one of the most popular machine learning tasks, with hundreds of different approaches presented in the literature \cite{time_series_bakeoff,gong2018multiobjective,ma2020difference,jastrzebska2021fuzzy}.
-Moreover, other time series related domains are time series clustering \cite{cybernetics_guiyo} and forecasting \cite{cybernetics_forecasting}, with an increasing interest in the last years.
+This type of data is found in a wide variety of domains, such as medicine \cite{time_series_for_medicine_3}, financial analysis \cite{time_series_for_finance_2}, and agriculture \cite{time_series_for_agriculture_2}.
+For instance, electrocardiogram signals \cite{atrial_fibrillation} are ordered by time, and spectrograms \cite{ethanol_level} are ordered by frequency.
+There are numerous tasks applicable to time series, such as forecasting the next value \cite{cybernetics_forecasting,jin2024survey}, clustering time series into groups without class information \cite{cybernetics_guiyo,holder2024review}, performing extrinsic regression on time series \cite{mohammadi2024deep}, and detecting anomalies within the data \cite{zamanzadeh2024deep}, among others.
+However, Time Series Classification (TSC) is the most popular Machine Learning (ML) tasks, with hundreds of different approaches proposed in the literature \cite{time_series_bakeoff, bakeoff_redux}.
+For instance, \cite{jastrzebska2023fuzzy} proposed a fuzzy-driven methodology, while \cite{mei2016learning} focused on classifying time series based on the distance between them.
+More recent approaches aim to classify time series using subsequences that capture the characteristics of the entire series \cite{wan2024memory}, exploring the use of transformers applied to time series \cite{foumani2024improving}, and reservoir models based on spiking neural P systems \cite{peng2024reservoir}.
+Moreover, other time series related domains are time series segmentation \cite{carmona2024optimal} and the discovery of motifs \cite{schafer2022motiflets,schafer2024discovering}, with an increasing interest in the last years.

 TSC involves predicting a discrete output variable for a given time series.
-Depending on the number of variables observed at each time point, time series are univariate (only one channel or dimension) or multivariate (two or more channels) \cite{tsc_explanation,garcia2014structural,asadi2015creating}.
-The publication of the University of California Riverside (UCR) TSC archive \cite{ucr}\footnote{\url{https://timeseriesclassification.com/}} allowed the development of effective methods for TSC.
-This archive provides an heterogeneous problem set leading to a fair comparison of novel proposals.
-Recently, a large set of $33$ TSC methods has been developed and tested on this archive \cite{bakeoff_redux}.
-This study showed that the latest algorithms represent a significant advance in the state of the art for TSC.
+Depending on the number of variables observed at each time point, time series are univariate (only one channel) or multivariate (two or more channels) \cite{tsc_explanation,garcia2014structural}.
+The publication of the TSC archive\footnote{\url{https://timeseriesclassification.com/}} \cite{ucr} allowed the development of effective methods for TSC.
+This archive provides a heterogeneous problem set that facilitates objective comparisons of new algorithms: a recent bake off study compared $33$ TSC algorithms proposed in the last five years using the UCR archive\cite{bakeoff_redux}.